 Injury claims involving apartment building fires can be extremely complicated.
 The investigation into the cause of the fire or fire explosion can also be costly and time-consuming.
-You deserve to focus on your health and recovery after a fire.
-Let our legal team at Hasner Law PC handle all aspects of your investigation and claim
+You deserve to focus on your health and recovery after a fire. attorneys.

 Apartment Fires Cause Serious Injuries in Georgia

 Being in an apartment building when it catches fire can result in death or traumatic injuries.
 Common injuries caused by apartment fires include, but are not limited to:

 - Lung damage or death from smoke inhalation